 Ducted H/ERV units are also used for ventilation in tiny houses and may be installed as a centralized unit in the utility room, mounted in the ceiling, or in portable formats like MINI.
 Most ducted H/ERVs utilize recuperative heat exchangers which facilitate instantaneous heat exchange between supply and exhaust air streams.
 They exhibit moderate to high efficiencies and, unlike ductless units, do limit the crossover of pollutants between the air streams.
 In addition, their fans are often sized to handle moderate to high static pressures and their heat exchange capability is not impacted by wind drafts.
 Nevertheless, the main limitation of ducted H/ERV units is their relatively high space footprint for installation and susceptibility to frosting at sub-zero temperatures.

-At AccuraSEE, our ducted HRV units overcome the limitations of conventional units because they can be easily self-installed like portable air conditioners in multiple sites such as windows, walls, doors, and ceilings.
+At AccuraSEE, our thermal energy recovery units overcome the limitations of conventional units because, similar to portable air conditioners, they can be easily self-installed in multiple sites such as windows, walls, doors, and ceilings.
 In addition, our units are built to prevent and mitigate the impact of frosting even at temperatures below –20ºC [–4ºF ].

 - Alonso, M. J., Liu, P., Mathisen, H. M., Ge, G. and Simonson, C. (2015) “Review of Heat/Energy Recovery Exchangers for Use in ZEBs in Cold Climate Countries.”
 Building and Environment.
 84:228-237.

 - ANSI/ASHRAE (2019) “Standard 62.2.
 Ventilation and Acceptable Indoor Air Quality in Low-Rise Residential Buildings.”
 ASHRAE, Inc., Atlanta, GA.